Frequently Asked Questions

 Q. How do I pay?

-A. Minimum 50% securely through Merchant Services on this website at booking and the balance due as CASH to the driver upon pickup.
+A. Minimum 50% securely through Merchant Services on this website at booking and the balance due as CASH to the driver upon delivery and before offload.

 Online with Paypal or any major credit card or ATM.